 Many new research projects on the topic of lithium battery recycling have emerged in the last few years.
 Most of them, however, heavily focusing on electric vehicle batteries, many proposing a closed-loop approach, thereby not creating secondary lithium for other market segments.
-Batteries for electric vehicles are much larger than smartphone batteries and their disposal is easier to control, which makes research into the field of recycling them more appealing.
+Potential impact of recycled Batteries for electric vehicles are much larger than smartphone batteries and their disposal is easier to control, which makes research into the field of recycling them more appealing.